yannickjemmely/Mida/README.md

 <br><br>

 ## Introduction
-Designed to:
-- Trade financial assets such as stocks, crypto, forex or commodities;
-- Create expert advisors to automate and backtest trading strategies;
-- Operate with any broker/exchange using only JavaScript/TypeScript;
-- Analyze markets and prices with indicators and analysis interfaces.
+Mida is a JavaScript trading framework designed to trade financial assets (such as stocks, crypto, forex or commodities), create expert advisors to automate and backtest trading strategies, analyze markets and prices with indicators and analysis interfaces.

 Join the [Discord](https://discord.gg/cKyWTUsr3q) and [Telegram](https://t.me/joinmida) community.
 <br>